Close-up of a glass of remineralized RO water on a kitchen counter with mineral drops and a TDS meter nearby

 How to Choose the Right Method

-- The first criterion is mineral type delivered.
-Drops and cartridges give you reliable calcium and magnesium with predictable output; pitchers vary by model and may deliver less than expected; blending depends entirely on the mineral content of the spring water you choose.
-If consistent mineral levels are the priority, drops or a cartridge are the more dependable options.
+Drops and cartridges give reliable calcium and magnesium with predictable output.
+Pitchers vary by model.
+Blending depends entirely on the mineral content of the spring water you choose.

 One Flag for Specific Health Conditions